ag04/ag04-jpaqueue/README.md

 4. Build project with: ` ./gradlew clean build `

 ### Release
-Make sure that file gradle.properties in folder ${USER_HOME}/.gradle/ contains the following two variables defined
+Make sure that file gradle.properties in the folder ${USER_HOME}/.gradle/ contains the following two variables defined:

 * github_username
 * github_password : personal github token to be used to install/update packages